 The week of Aug.
-19-25, looking back in stretches of years divisible by five:
+19-25, looking back in five-year intervals

 1902: In a preview of the college football season in the Midwest, Walter C. Bummy Booth's Nebraska squad is mentioned as a team on the rise.

-«1977: Junior I-back Rick Berns runs 40 yards for a touchdown on the first play of the Huskers' first scrimmage of fall camp.
+«1977: Junior I-back Rick Berns goes 40 yards for a touchdown on the first play of the Huskers' first scrimmage of fall camp.

 1982: There's a lot riding on the mended foot of junior quarterback Turner Gill as the Huskers prepare for the 1982 season.